hiamandeep/tkcalc/Readme.txt

 # A simple GUI calculator written in python using Tkinter library.
 # This is the program to make a simple GUI calculator in python.
-# You can copy the command from below and paste it in your IDE.

 import sys